 How Do You Thread A Bobbin By Hand?

-We hope you found this article on how to thread a bobbin singer helpful.
+We hope you found this article on threading a bobbin singer helpful.
 If you have any further questions or comments, please don’t hesitate to reach out!
 Happy sewing!

 I’m Cinda Saunders, a fashion designer.
 I specialize in womenswear, and I love creating pieces that make women feel beautiful and confident.